Yurok language: History

-Decline of the language began during the California Gold Rush, due to the influx of new settlers and the diseases they brought with them.
-Native American boarding schools initiated by the United States government with the intent of incorporating the native populations of America into mainstream American society increased the rate of decline of the language.
+Decline of the language began during the California Gold Rush, due to the influx of new settlers and the diseases they brought with them and Native American boarding schools initiated by the United States government with the intent of incorporating the native populations of America into mainstream American society increased the rate of decline of the language.

-Current status
+Status as of 2014

 The program to revive Yurok has been lauded as the most successful language revitalization program in California.
 As of 2014, there are six schools in Northern California that teach Yurok - four high schools and two elementary schools.
 Rick Jordan, principal of Eureka High School, one of the schools with a Yurok Language Program, remarks on the impact that schools can have on the vitality of a language, "A hundred years ago, it was our organizations that were beating the language out of folks, and now we're trying to re-instill it – a little piece of something that is much larger than us".

 The last known native, active speaker of Yurok, Archie Thompson, died March 26, 2013.
 "He was also the last of about 20 elders who helped revitalize the language over the last few decades, after academics in the 1990s predicted it would be extinct by 2010.
 He made recordings of the language that were archived by UC Berkeley linguists and the tribe, spent hours helping to teach Yurok in community and school classrooms, and welcomed apprentice speakers to probe his knowledge."

 Linguists at UC Berkeley began the Yurok Language Project in 2001.
 Professor Andrew Garrett and Dr. Juliette Blevins collaborated with tribal elders on a Yurok dictionary that has been hailed as a national model.
 The Yurok Language Project has gone much more in depth than just a printed lexicon, however.
 The dictionary is available online and fully searchable.
 It is also possible to search an audio dictionary – a repository of audio clips of words and short phrases.
-For a more in depth study, there is a database of compiled texts where words and phrases can be viewed as part of a larger context.
+For a more in-depth study, there is a database of compiled texts where words and phrases can be viewed as part of a larger context.

-As of February 2013, there are over 300 basic Yurok speakers, 60 with intermediate skills, 37 who are advanced, and 17 who are considered conversationally fluent.
-As of 2014, nine people are certified to teach Yurok in schools.
+As of February 2013, there were over 300 basic Yurok speakers, 60 with intermediate skills, 37 who are advanced, and 17 who are considered conversationally fluent.
+As of 2014, nine people were certified to teach Yurok in schools.
 Since Yurok, like many other Native American languages, uses a master-apprentice system to train up speakers in the language, having even nine certified teachers would not be possible without a piece of legislation passed in 2009 in the state of California that allows indigenous tribes the power to appoint their own language teachers.